 Muscle strength refers to the amount of tension you generate when you actively contract your muscles to be able to pull, push, lift or move something; however, muscle tone is controlled by the brain at an unconscious level, that is, “when testing for tone, you should not be trying to consciously move your limb at the same time”, says Lee.

 This means that muscle tone is not something that can be changed permanently through exercise – and this should not be your goal during physiotherapy, notes Lee.
-However, increasing the strength of your child’s muscles lets their child body compensate for the low tone, and that is what physiotherapy sessions aim to achieve.
+However, increasing the strength of your child’s muscles lets the child's body compensate for the low tone, and that is what physiotherapy sessions aim to achieve.

 Physiotherapy and occupational therapy sessions can help a child with low muscle tone.